kerguler/Population.jl/docs/tutorial.md

 At each step, _StepPop_ returns the following tuple

-- Current size off the population.
+- Current size of the population.
 - Number of individuals completing each process in the given order.
 - An array of (status indicators - number of individuals) pairs for each process.

-The script adds all individuals completing a gonotrophic cycle (_out[3][2]_) back to the _Population_ one by one.
+The script adds all individuals completing a gonotrophic cycle (_out[3][2]_) back to the population one by one.
 While doing so, their status indicators are updated manually.

 - _n_ individuals are added
 - Mortality indicator is left unchanged (_q.key[1]_)